TandoorRecipes/recipes/docs/features/external_recipes.md

 The local provider does not need any configuration.
 For the monitor you will need to define a valid path on your host system.
-The Path depends on your setup and can be both relative and absoulte.
+The Path depends on your setup and can be both relative and absolute.
-If you use docker the default directory is `/opt/recipes/`
+If you use docker the default directory is `/opt/recipes/`.

 !!! warning "Volume"
     By default no data other than the mediafiles and the database is persisted.
 If you use the local provider